 A Florida ancillary administration is a probate in another jurisdiction from where the testator resided, so an example would be a resident of Florida who also had real property in Indiana.
 A probate would need to be filed in both states if the testator had real property in both states, so perhaps a formal administration would be filed in Florida, and an ancillary administration would be filed in Indiana.
 The cost and time burden of probate, along with the possibility of multiple probates, has necessitated options to allow beneficiaries to avoid this process altogether.

-Florida Revocable Living Trust Planning to Avoid Probate
+Florida Revocable Living Trusts Steps to Avoid Probate

 One solution, and arguably the most complete estate planning solution is the using a Florida revocable living trust to avoid probate.